 4. You have great chances to spot wildlife.

-Thanks to its varied landscapes, Sri Lanka has an incredibly diverse wildlife, and is a perfect destination to spot some of the world's biggest animals you may only connect to Africa.
-You can go on a safari to spot leopards in the Yala National Park in the south, which has the highest concentration of leopards in Asia, peek hundreds of elephants hanging out by the main lake in Minneriya National Park near Dambulla, watch whales and dolphins in Trincomalee in the east and Mirissa in the southern tip, and encounter various monkeys in towns.
+Thanks to its varied landscapes, Sri Lanka has incredibly diverse wildlife and is a perfect destination to spot some of the world's biggest animals you may only connect to Africa.
+You can go on a safari to spot leopards in the Yala National Park in the south, which has the highest concentration of leopards in Asia, peek at hundreds of elephants hanging out by the main lake in Minneriya National Park near Dambulla, watch whales and dolphins in Trincomalee in the east and Mirissa on the southern tip, and encounter various monkeys in towns.